Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Multi-resolution analyses on directed graphs

-\Cref{ssl_wav_vs_dir} shows the performance of semi-supervised learning between the formulation~\eqref{semi_sup_l_one} and~\eqref{semi_sup_dir_zhu} on the largest strongly connected graph obtained from US political blogs.
-The performance is obtained by averaging 200 realizations and determining the value of the parameters $\lambda$ and $\gamma$ associated respectively to the approaches \eqref{semi_sup_l_one} and \eqref{semi_sup_dir_zhu} giving the best performance rates.
+\Cref{ssl_wav_vs_dir} shows the performance of semi-supervised learning formulations~\eqref{semi_sup_l_one} and~\eqref{semi_sup_dir_zhu} on the largest strongly connected graph obtained from US political blogs.
+The performance is obtained by averaging 200 realizations and choosing the parameters $\lambda$ and $\gamma$ that maximize the performance.
 On~\cref{ssl_wav_vs_dir}, the performance based on the $\ell_1$ penalization of redundant graph wavelets coefficients on directed graphs is competitive against the problem with $\ell_2$ Dirichlet regularization term for all percentage of known labels.
-Normally, one should expect better performances in the $\ell_1$ case but it seems not the case because our graph wavelets are not good in terms of spatial localization.
-Still, in order to improve the performance of the method~\eqref{semi_sup_l_one}, it could be wise to build new wavelets with a better space-frequency characterization, and choose the best suitable number of scales with respect to the characteristics of the data set.
+Normally, one should expect better performance in the $\ell_1$ case since the signal should be rather sparse in the wavelet basis.
+However, the wavelet representation of the signal here is not that sparse because our graph wavelets are not that good in terms of spatial localization.